 Rats are neophobic – they are habitual animals and resist changes in their environment.
 They create den holes in the ground with earth piles at the entrance.
 Rats also have stronger teeth than mice.
-Not only will they chew through the wood structure, they chew through metal siding.
-They also damage insulation, piping, and electrical wiring.
+Not only will they chew through the wood structure, but they also chew through metal siding.
+They damage insulation, piping, and electrical wiring.

 What diseases do they carry?

 Both rodents can carry fleas that transmit the black plague.